-Position of the crane; crane behind the cab, see Graph A, and crane at the rear overhang, see Graph B. (1) Position of the crane; crane bening the car, see (2) (2) Dependent of vehicle layout, see chassis drawing.
+- (1) Position of the crane; crane behind the cab, see Graph A, and crane at the rear overhang, see Graph B.(2) Dependent of vehicle layout, see chassis drawing.

 Attachment of the crane base

 The number of attachment bolts under the crane base depends on the attachment method and the maximum capacity of the crane.
 It should always be determined by and under the responsibility of the supplier of the crane.
 In any case, the part of the sub-frame on which the vehicle loading crane is to be mounted, must be attached to the chassis frame of the vehicle with large attachment plates and flange bolts.